wozitto/astro-blog/src/content/blog/astro-paper-3.md

 Besides, we've added support for Astro's [ViewTransitions API](https://docs.astro.build/en/guides/view-transitions/), allowing you to create captivating and dynamic transitions between views.

-In the "Recent Section", only non-featured posts will be displayed to avoid duplications and better support for ViewTransitions API.
+In the "Recent Section", only non-pinned posts will be displayed to avoid duplications and better support for ViewTransitions API.

 ### Update OG Image Generation Logic